Anubhav Mohanty: Other awards, nominations, and recognitions

-Marital Life
+Personal life

-Anubhav mohanty recently married to Jagruti shukla in 2025 who is her 2nd wife after divorce from Varsha Priyadarshini whom he married on 8 February 2014, however, their marital life faced significant challenges when Varsha filed a domestic violence case against Anubhav in 2020, alleging harassment.
-In response, Anubhav filed for divorce in July 2020, leading to a highly publicised legal battle.
-The couple's disputes have been widely reported in the media, including court orders that restricted them from making public comments about each other.
+Mohanty married Jagruti Shukla in 2025.
+She is his second wife, after he divorced Varsha Priyadarshini, whom he married on 8 February 2014.

+Mohanty's first marriage faced significant challenges when Priyadarshini filed a domestic violence case against him in 2020, alleging harassment.
+In response, he filed for divorce in July 2020, leading to a highly publicised legal battle.
+The couple's disputes were widely reported in the media, including court orders that restricted them from making public comments about each other.

-The Orissa High Court ruled in his favour granting him the Decree for divorce and due to the conduct of the wife, denied her permanent alimony.
+The Orissa High Court ruled in his favour, granting him a decree for divorce, and denying his wife permanent alimony, due to her conduct.